 What color is a “new beginning”? and what shape is it?
 What texture does it have?
 Creative expression helps to make sense of happenings in my world….. is that what vocations are? or pre-occupations? or “callings”?
 Are they methods of making sense?
 I love words and sometimes, often actually, put them in my works.
 Also I journal, journal, journal.
 I carry a journal with me at all times, loading book after book with drivel, thoughts, snippets of information and sketches that help me keep my bearings.
 But when I sit down to string words together into sentences for someone else to read, they aren’t big enough, fitting enough, or just right.

-Nest Series - Nesting Notes Nest Series: Nesting Notations
+Nest Series: Nesting Notations

 (mixed media on a cradled panel, 24X12X2 inches)